xmlsec/python-xmlsec/README.rst

 .. code-block:: bash

-   apt-get install libxml2-dev libxmlsec1-dev libxmlsec1-openssl
+   apt-get install pkg-config libxml2-dev libxmlsec1-dev libxmlsec1-openssl

 Note: There is no required version of LibXML2 for Ubuntu Precise,